ganni/tutorials-demo-mevn/README.md

 ## Live Demo:

-For live demo, I have set up a vercel deployment with MongoDB atlas db.
+For the live demo, I have set up a `Vercel` deployment with MongoDB atlas db.

 [applng-test.vercel.app](https://applng-test.vercel.app/)